hoehrmann/demo-parselov/README.md

 productions that match the empty string, Unicode, the system is not troubled by any of these.
 Of course, if you need e.g. ambiguities resolved, you have to implement that yourself as post-processing step (parsers report all possible parse trees in compact form).
+There are however limits on the overall complexity of the grammar.
 * **No human input is needed**.
 The system only needs a grammar that can typically be copied from data format specifications; programs that parse documents can be grammar-agnostic and generic.
 The system does not generate programming language source code files where you have to fill in gaps.
 You also do not have to modify the grammar to accomodate ambiguity resolution or other algorithms.
-* **Data-driven parsing**.
+* **Language-independent, data-driven parsing**.
 Grammars are transformed into tabluar data encoded in simple JSON documents amenable to machine processing.
 The data files can be shared, re-used, analysed, transformed, compiled, combined, and more, in a portable manner.
 * **Linear parsing time and memory use**.
-Parsing time and memory use are O(n) in the size of input documents and independent of the grammar.
+For the low level parser, parsing time and memory use are O(n) in the size of input documents and independent of the grammar.
 For large input documents it is trivial to make a parser that uses O(1) main memory and writes intermediate results to disk.
 One caveat: for recursive grammars, parser output requires post-processing with possibly non-linear complexity for some applications.
 * **Credible performance**.
 It's not just linear, the constants are very small aswell.
 An optimised parser will do nothing but simple arithmetic, table lookups, and memory writes to store results, and should not do